ThomasKaegi-Erni/TypeInjection/readme.md

 Stream fileStream = new FileStream("/some/path.log", serializer.Encoding); // not the impl. from above...
 ```

-Option A) translates fairly easily to our implementations from above (it's not type injection yet):
+Option A) translates fairly easily to our implementations from above (it's not type injection yet, though):

 ```csharp
 // A) Analogue using a shared type parameter